Ramona: Reception

 Ramona was immensely popular almost immediately upon its publication in 1884, with more than 15,000 copies sold in the ten months before Jackson's death in 1885.
-One year after her death, the North American Review called it "unquestionably the best novel yet produced by an American woman" and named it, along with Uncle Tom's Cabin, one of two most ethical novels of the 19th century.
+One year after her death, the North American Review called it "unquestionably the best novel yet produced by an American woman" and named it, along with Uncle Tom's Cabin, as one of two most ethical novels of the 19th century.
 By sixty years after its publication, 600,000 copies had been sold.
 There have been more than 300 reissues to date and the book has never been out of print.

 Subtle racism may have contributed to the popularity of the character of Ramona and the novel.
 Of mixed race, she was described as beautiful, with black hair and blue eyes.
 Errol Wayne Stevens, of the California Historical Society, notes several contemporary reviews of the novel in which writers dismissed the idea that Ramona could have been part Native American, a race which they characterized as "dull, heavy and unimpressionable," and "lazy, cruel, cowardly, and covetous."

-Carobeth Laird, in her 1975 autobiography, Encounter with an Angry God, (p.
+Carobeth Laird, in her 1975 autobiography, Encounter with an Angry God (p.
 176), describes the reaction of her Chemehuevi Indian husband to the novel: "... when I tried to read him Helen Hunt Jackson's Ramona, he grew restless, walked up and down, and finally said that the white woman knew nothing about Indians."

-Jackson was disappointed that she was unable to raise public concerns about the struggles of the Indians in California, as readers were taken with the romantic vision of Californio society.
-However, in her book The Annotated Ramona, the historian Antoinette May argued that the popularity of the novel contributed to Congress passing the Dawes Act in 1887.
-This was the first American law to address Indian land rights and it forced the breakup of communal lands and redistribution to individual households, with sales of what the government said was "surplus land".
+Jackson was disappointed that she was unable to raise public concerns about the struggles of Indians in California, as readers were attracted to the romantic vision of Californio society.
+Historian Antoinette May argues in her book The Annotated Ramona (1989) that the popularity of the novel contributed to Congress passing the Dawes Act in 1887.
+This was the first American law to address Indian land rights, but it was aimed at the assimilation of Indian families.
+It forced the breakup of communal lands and the redistribution of allotted acres to individual households.
+The government defined as "surplus land" any reservation territory remaining, and allowed its sale to non-Native persons.